-Yesterday, the charger (aka AC Adapter) of my laptop broke down and my work got stuck.
+Yesterday, AC Adapter (commonly known as charger) of my laptop broke down and my work got stuck.
 AC adapter is a device that converts the AC current coming from power socket into direct current (DC) and adjusts the electricity to make it suitable for your laptop.

 Your laptop will not charge if AC adapter goes belly up.
 You should take the following steps if this problem occurs:

-- Check the power socket to make sure that electricity is there.
-You can do this by plugging-in another device in the same socket and see if the device works.
+- I know it’s silly to say, but you never know!: Check the power socket to make sure that electricity is there.
+You can do this by plugging in another electrical device in the same socket and see if the device works.

-- Then check the input cord, i.e. the cord that draws electricity from power socket and sends it into the adapter.
-Disconnect this cord from adapter and test the input end with multi-meter to see if the current is reaching there.
+- If socket is fine, then check the input cord, i.e. the cord which draws electricity from power socket and sends it into the adapter.
+Disconnect this cord from adapter and test the output end with multi-meter to see if the current is reaching there.
 If you don’t have a multi-meter or don’t know how to use one –its better you don’t apply any other method to test the input cord and assume that the cord is fine.

-If the input cord is fine, problem lies in the rectangular adapter box.
+If you believe that the input cord is fine, problem lies in the rectangular adapter box.
 You may have the urge of opening the adapter and see if something is loose inside.
-This is not advisable because once opened you cannot close the adapter again.
+But this is not advisable because once opened you cannot close the adapter again!
 The adapter case is made in a way that provides no way to open it in a civilized manner.
-You have to break it open.
+You’ll have to break it open!

 To satiate your curiosity, here is the photograph of the innards of my AC adapter after I broke it open.

 I searched on shopping websites (like Amazon and eBay) to see if the same adapter was available.
 My ASUS laptop is about 2 years old and I could not find its adapter on these websites.
 However, a few similar ones were available.